rsankar9/HVCHackathon/Scripts/README.md

 ### Folder: Syllables_processing

+#### Script: Slicing_Songfile.py

+- This scripts extracts the song from the smr file and splits it into smaller chunks (txt), for ease in further processing.
+- To run: `python Slicing_Songfile.py path_to_file.smr`.

 #### Script: Auxilliary_support.py

 - This scripts plots the song in an npy/txt file, in an interactive manner.
 - Not meant to be a generic code for public use.
 - Just an auxilliary file to quickly visualise the song and adjust the syllable segmenting parameters.
 - Parameters should be adjusted per bird in the json file.
-- Requires Python >3.7.3 and other packages.
 - If the file is too big, uncomment line 81-83 and modify to select portions of the file.
 - To run: `python Auxilliary_support.py path_to_npy_file.npy` or `python Auxilliary_support.py path_to_txt_file.txt`.

-#### Script: Slicing_Songfile.py

-- This scripts extracts the song from the smr file and splits it into smaller chunks (txt), for ease in further processing.
-- To run: `python Slicing_Songfile.py path_to_file.smr`.

 #### Script: Detect_syllables.py